Eastern Dragon Guardian Pendant — Solid .925 Sterling Silver

 Q: Is this pendant heavy for everyday wear?

-At 22 grams, it's noticeable but not burdensome — roughly the weight of four US quarters stacked together.
+At 24 grams, it's noticeable but not burdensome — roughly the weight of a single AA battery.
 On a proper chain it hangs centered without pulling to one side, and because the sculpt is three-dimensional, the weight reads as solid presence rather than dead heft.
-Most people forget they're wearing it within an hour.
+Most people settle into it within an hour.

 Quick Specs & Real-World Performance